Need Help?

 Bruce Oake (1985-2011)

-Bruce was the first born son of Anne and Scott Oake.
-Scott, a Gemini award winning sportscaster, and Anne, a registered nurse, had two sons Bruce and Darcy.
+Bruce was the first-born son of Anne and Scott Oake.
+Scott, a Gemini award-winning sportscaster, and Anne, a registered nurse, had two sons, Bruce and Darcy.
 Bruce was a precocious and engaging child with a big, booming voice.
 A diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) made elementary school difficult but by high school Bruce had learned to adapt.
 He was popular amongst his peers and worked hard to make his high school basketball team.
-Bruce was talented, a Canada Games boxer, and he had a gift for contemporary music and won "rap battles".
+Bruce was talented, a Canada Games boxer, and he had a gift for contemporary music and won "rap battles."

 One of the symptoms of ADHD is impulsiveness, creating a willingness to try almost anything and no amount of guidance could keep him away from drugs.
 The drug use started in high school with weed, moving on to ecstasy and crystal meth and from there it was not much of a leap to opiates and heroin.